menandmice/micetro_docs/guides/implementation/external_auth.rst

 4. Disable the external authentication in System Settings.

-5. **Enable external authentication in the Micetro system settings** In the Management Console, go to “Tools->System Settings->Advanced” and search for “external auth”.
+5. **Enable external authentication in the Micetro system settings** In the Management Console, go to :menuselection:`Tools --> System Settings --> Advanced` and search for “external auth”.

       .. image:: ../../images/external-authentication-console.png
           :width: 60%